 What is Income-Based Repayment?

 Income-based student loan repayment, commonly referred to as IBR, is a type of income-driven repayment plan that caps your monthly student loan payments at either 10% or 15% of your discretionary income.
 Your student loan bill will never be more than you would have paid under the 10-year Standard Repayment Plan.
 Payments are recalculated each year based on your updated income and family size.

 If you're married, your spouse's income will also be considered to determine your payment if you file a joint tax return.
 After 20 or 25 years of repayment, depending on when you received your first loans, your IBR student loan outstanding balance will qualify for student loan forgiveness.
 It's important to note that you may have to pay income tax on any amount that is forgiven.
-To see if this payment plan works best for you, you should use the repayment estimator on the Federal Student Aid website.
+To see if this payment plan works best for you, use our IBR calculator below.

 What Other Income-Driven Repayment Options Are There?

 Many people confuse the phrase “Income-Based Repayment” with income-driven repayment plans, also known as IDR plans.
 IBR is only one type of income-driven repayment plan, meaning that you have other student loan repayment options based on your income to choose from.
 Income-driven repayment plans are generally used by borrowers to make their student loan payments more manageable.
 Borrowers will qualify for loan forgiveness after 20 to 25 years.
 Below, we've laid out the different repayment plans available to you.

 |Income-Driven Repayment Plan||Eligible Loans||Years to Repay||Monthly Payment|

 |Income-Based Repayment (IBR)||Direct and FFEL Loans (not including PLUS loans made to parents)||20 or 25 years||10% or 15% of discretionary income*.
 Any balance after 20 or 25 years will be forgiven.|